ivadomed/ivadomed/docs/source/configuration_file.md

 Filename of a joblib file containing the list of training/validation/testing subjects.
 This file can later be used to re-train a model using the same data splitting scheme.

 #### random_seed
+Int.
 Seed used by the random number generator to split the dataset between training/validation/testing.
+The use of the same seed ensure the same split between the sub-datasets, which is useful to reproduce results.

 #### center_test
 List of strings.
 List of centers to only include in the testing dataset.
 If used, please include a column `institution_id` in your `bids_dataset/participants.tsv`.